Case Granngården: Balancing stock between online and stores through virtual ring-fencing

 increase in sales

-Prior to implementing RELEX, Granngården had been unable to maintain separate security stocks for its e-commerce channel, but wanted to honor its same day delivery guarantee on orders placed before 11am.
+Prior to implementing RELEX, Granngården had been unable to maintain separate safety stocks for its e-commerce channel, but wanted to honor its same day delivery guarantee on orders placed before 11am.

 “It was typical of the collaborative relationship we forged with RELEX,” says Olsen.
 “We’d hit a problem, we’d ask for the RELEX team’s advice and they’d solve it.
 Simple.
 They understood our business and our challenges in no time.”